-Beat on low speed for 1 minute until combined (Or, stir with a wooden spoon).
+Beat on low speed (Speed 2 on my KitchenAid Professional HD stand mixer) for 1 minute until combined (or, stir with a wooden spoon).

-Add roughly 2 cups flour mixture and beat on low speed until well combined.
+Add roughly 2 cups of the flour mixture and beat on low speed (Speed 2) until well combined.

-With the stand mixer running on low speed, add the remaining flour mixture one scoop at a time and salt.
-Set aside the mixing bowl that flours were in for the next step.
-The dough mixture has thickened.
+With the stand mixer running on low speed (Speed 2), add the salt and the remaining flour mixture one scoop at a time.
+Set aside the mixing bowl that the flour mixture was in for the next step (you'll put the dough in it).
+Meanwhile, you'll notice that the dough mixture has thickened.

-Now change to medium-high speed (Speed 6) and beat for 3-4 minutes, or until smooth and elastic.
-Note that this is a sticky dough, so do not add additional flours.
-Tip: Kneading develops the structure of the dough by folding and stretching strands of gluten.
-Hand Kneading: Because of the nature of this dough, it’s hard to knead the dough by hand.
+Now, increase to medium-high speed (Speed 6) and knead the dough for 3-4 minutes, or until smooth and elastic.
+Note that this is a sticky dough, so do not add additional flour.
+Tip: Kneading develops the structure of the dough by folding and stretching the strands of gluten.
+Hand Kneading: Because of the wet nature of this dough, it’s hard to knead the dough by hand.
 You can add 1-2 tablespoons of flour if it’s too wet to handle, but do not add any more flour than that.
-Hand-knead for 5-6 minutes.
+Knead by hand for 5-6 minutes.

-Using the pastry card, transfer the dough into the greased bowl.
-Try to scrape down the dough from the sides, collect the dough into one big mass, then gently scrape it down to the greased bowl.
-The key here is to make sure the surface of the dough is mostly smooth (so that it will rise nicely).
-Loosely cover the bowl with plastic wrap (or a shower cap) and place it in a warm environment to rise until doubled, about 70-80 minutes.
-I use my “Proof” oven setting at 100 ºF (38 ºC).
-I put warm/hot water (away from the dough) to keep the inside of the oven moist.
+Using a dough scraper, scrape down the dough from the sides of the stand mixer bowl.
+Collect the dough into one big mass, then gently scrape it into the greased bowl.
+The key here is to make sure the surface of the dough is mostly smooth (so that it will rise well).
+Loosely cover the bowl with plastic wrap (or a clean shower cap) and place it in a warm environment to rise until doubled, about 70-80 minutes.
+I use the Proof setting of my oven at 100ºF (38ºC).
+I place a bowl of warm/hot water inside the oven, but away from the dough, to keep the oven environment moist.
 Tip: Make sure the proof temperature is not too high.
-If the dough gets too warm, it will ferment too quickly (or over ferment) and impair the flavor.
+If the dough gets too warm, it will ferment too quickly (or overferment) and impair the flavor.

-After 70-80 minutes, pour the oil into the Dutch oven or heavy-bottomed pot (See Notes for the amount of oil).
-If you have a thermometer, set up.
-I used Thermowork’s ChefAlarm.
-A probe clip attaches the probe right to the side of the dutch oven holding it securely in place, keeping it from flopping it around.
-Set your alarm thermometer to 325 ºF (168 ºC) as the lowest and 350 ºF (177 ºC) as the highest.
+After 70-80 minutes, pour the oil into the Dutch oven or heavy-bottomed pot (see Notes for the amount of oil to use).
+If you have a thermometer, set it up.
+I used ThermoWork’s ChefAlarm.
+A clip attaches the probe to the side of the Dutch oven, holding it securely in place and keeping it from flopping around.
+Set the alarm on your thermometer to a low of 325ºF (168ºC) and a high of 350ºF (177ºC).

-The picture below shows the dough doubled in size, after 75 minutes of proofing.
+The image below shows that the dough has doubled in size after 75 minutes of proofing.